-Assessment Description Qualificatio onTraining and Learning Results Tutored works The lecturers will consider the quality of the results obtained, their analysis, the final report, and the classroom presentation.
+Description Qualificatio onTraining and Learning Results Mentored work The lecturers will consider the quality of the results obtained, their analysis, the final report, and the classroom presentation.
 The tutored work mark (TWM) will be assessed in a 10 points scale.
 In these works, the skills CB4, CB5, CG8 and CE43 will be evaluated.
-20 A4 B8 C36 A5 Laboratory practises The lecturers will check the level of compliance of the students with the goals related to the laboratory skills.
+20 A4 B8 C36 A5 Laboratory practical The lecturers will check the level of compliance of the students with the goals related to the laboratory skills.
 The final mark of laboratory (FML) will be assessed in a 10 points scale.
-For the evaluation of the laboratory sessions, the lecturer will assess the group work (the same mark for each member), the individual preliminary tasks and the answers to personalized questions for each session.
+For the evaluation of the laboratory sessions, the lecturer will assess the group work (the same mark for each member), as long as it was possible to form groups, the individual preliminary tasks and the answers to personalized questions for each session.
 In these practices, the skills CB4, CB5, CG8 and CE43 will be assessed.
-20 A4 B8 C36 A5 Integrated methodologies The lecturers will consider the quality of the results obtained, their presentation and analysis, and the final oral presentation.
+A4 B8 C36 A5 learning The lecturers will consider the quality of the results obtained, their presentation and analysis, and the final oral presentation.
 The final mark of the project (FMP) will be assessed in a 10 points scale.
-For the evaluation of the project, the lecturer will assess the group work (the same mark for each member) and the individual oral presentation of the developed project.
+For the evaluation of the project, the lecturer will assess the group work (the same mark for each member), as long as it was possible to form groups, and the individual oral presentation of the developed project.
 The skills CB4, CB5, CG8 and CE43 will be evaluated in these projects.
 60 A4 B8 C36 A5